 In ancient Rome, the time between harvest and planting was full of festivals honoring the dead and purifying everything for another year.
 Saturnalia – the Festival of Misrule – occurred during this time too, which is only fitting: the order imposed by the agricultural calendar was gone, and everything went topsy-turvy in the resulting chaos.
 The Celts and the Norse both believed the same time period allowed greater contact with the Dead, from honoring the Ancestors at Samhain to the Wild Hunt sweeping over the Norse in mid-winter.
 The gap was a “time out of time”, its very own “betwixt and between” – of course supernatural everything was heightened then.

 In honor of this tradition my Wheel of the Year also has a gap, one I call “the Fallow Time”.
 Using the Roman model and what I’ve extrapolated from the Celts as a guide, the Fallow Time begins when the last leaf falls/at the first frost (pick your poison) and ends with the first thaw/first spring growth.
 And yes, when that actually happens changes depending on wherever we happen to be at the time.
-(If you like this idea but live somewhere with super long winters, consider starting your gap the day after Samhain and ending it the day before Candlemas to keep pace with the rest of the Wheel.)

 The Energetic Cycle of the Wheel